chenle02/SPDEs-Bib/Readme.md

   research.
 ```

-Or, if you prefer to directly cite this repository, please feel free to use the
+Or, if you prefer to directly cite this repository, please use the following
-following BibTeX entry[^1]:
+BibTeX entry[^1]:

   * Le Chen (2023) “SPDEs-Bib: A Comprehensive Bibliography of Stochastic Partial Differential Equations and Related Topics”.
 GitHub & Zenodo. doi: 10.5281/zenodo.10143432.

 ```bibtex